nistude/20120912-ruby-muc/slides/02-presentation.md

 * talk about the business domain
 * specific wrt actions
 * abstract wrt tasks
+* living documentation for PO and new team members

 !SLIDE code small

     Feature: Author publishes articles

-      In order to give users a coherent experience
-      As UX expert
+      In order to give readers a coherent experience As UX expert
       I want authors to adhere to my style guide